JSON Format

 The _id field is the easiest example for this feature application, but there are certainly others.
 Which fields to skip assertion for is a decision that is closely tied to your particular use case.

 Sometimes, simply verifying that a field value exists (i.e., != null) is good enough.
+For example:

 Supported Bson types